Helping small businesses grow and succeed.

-EFI’s State Small Business Credit Initiative (SSBCI) programs are designed to assist small businesses in obtaining loan approvals and leverage private capital for use in startup costs, working capital, business procurement, franchise fees, equipment, inventory, or the purchase of owner‐occupied commercial real estate.
+EFI’s State Small Business Credit Initiative (SSBCI) and Microfinance Guarantee programs are designed to assist small businesses in obtaining loan approvals and leverage private capital for use in startup costs, working capital, business procurement, franchise fees, equipment, inventory, or the purchase of owner‐occupied commercial real estate.
 The program provides a lender with the necessary security, in the form of a partial guarantee, for the lender to approve a loan or line-of-credit.

 The EFI‐managed Florida Development Finance Corporation (FDFC) was created to be a conduit issuer (not direct issuer) of industrial revenue bonds (IRBs) for small manufacturers and 501(c)3 organizations.
 The advantage of IRBs is the potential to provide borrowers significant interest and state tax savings.
 IRB proceeds may be used for capital expenditures only, such as the purchase of land, new long‐term equipment, and building construction/renovations.

 The EFI‐sponsored Florida Opportunity Fund provides venture capital for start-up and early-stage businesses.
 State Venture Capital Programs often take one of two forms: a state-run venture capital fund (which may include other private investors) that invests directly in businesses; or a fund of funds, which is a fund that invests in other venture capital funds that in turn invest in individual businesses.
 Many factors, particularly resources and available talent, inform a state’s decision on which form to choose.